mschmit88/SObjM/README.md

 ## Intention

-Since I started working with Salesforce Apex, I disliked the fact that one must re-write (pretty much) the same boiler plate code to sort out some sObjects (mostly in triggers) to perform certain actions on them.
+I always disliked that I have to write lots boilerplate code to extract certain records from a list of sObjects.
+Apart from that, the code is not easy to read as soon as the logic becomes more complex which makes it hard to find bugs.

-A filter requirement could look like this:
+A requirement could look like this:

-Accounts:
+Extract accounts:

 - having an annual revenue between 200k and 300k
-- and of type "Partner"
+- and are of type "Partner"
-- and billing country is Germany
+- and whose billing country is Germany

-So the code meet this requirement typically looks like this:
+So the code typically looks like this:

 ```javascript
 List<Account> accs = // Trigger.new or wherever they came from